aadhi1014/PC-AXE/README.md

 ### UART Connection

 Connect an FTDI FT4232H or equivalent USB-to-UART adapter to the debug header.
-A single UART channel can control all 12 ASICs via a daisy-chained SPI-over-UART protocol.
+A single UART channel can control all 12 ASICs.

 ---